zuher83/hiboutik_connector/README.md

  - In Hiboutik go to Settings > Taxes and note taxes IDS
  - In Odoo go to Accounting > Settings > Taxes and write in each tax the correspondence of the Hiboutik Taxe ID in the "Hiboutik tax Id" field

+In POS Config (Odoo field "Hiboutik Store ID") indiquate Hiboutik store ID

 This module is created for a restaurant, improvements are welcome

 During development, synchronization must be done manually from each company (Hiboutik tab) in general settings.
 When we have a stable version we will add a cron job